 We are an exempted company incorporated in the Cayman Islands structured as a holding company.
-We may need dividends and other distributions on equity from our PRC subsidiary to satisfy our liquidity requirements.
-Current PRC regulations permit our PRC subsidiary to pay dividends to us only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
-In addition, our PRC subsidiary is required to set aside at least 10% of their respective accumulated profits each year, if any, to fund certain reserve funds until the total amount set aside reaches 50% of their respective registered capital.
-Our PRC subsidiary may also allocate a portion of its after-tax profits based on PRC accounting standards to employee welfare and bonus funds at their discretion.
+We may need dividends and other distributions on equity from the WFOE to satisfy our liquidity requirements.
+Current PRC regulations permit the WFOE to pay dividends to us only out of their accumulated profits, if any, determined in accordance with PRC accounting standards and regulations.
+In addition, the WFOE is required to set aside at least 10% of its accumulated profits each year, if any, to fund certain reserve funds until the total amount set aside reaches 50% of their respective registered capital.
+The WFOE may also allocate a portion of its after-tax profits based on PRC accounting standards to employee welfare and bonus funds at their discretion.
 These reserves are not distributable as cash dividends.
-Furthermore, if our PRC subsidiary incurs debt on their own behalf in the future, the instruments governing the debt may restrict their ability to pay dividends or make other payments to us.
-In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements we currently have in place in a manner that would materially and adversely affect our PRC subsidiary is ability to pay dividends and other distributions to us.
-Any limitation on the ability of our subsidiary to distribute dividends to us or on the ability of our PRC consolidated VIE to make payments to us may restrict our ability to satisfy our liquidity requirements.
+Furthermore, if the WFOE incurs debt on their own behalf in the future, the instruments governing the debt may restrict their ability to pay dividends or make other payments to us.
+In addition, the PRC tax authorities may require us to adjust our taxable income under the contractual arrangements we currently have in place in a manner that would materially and adversely affect the WFOE's ability to pay dividends and other distributions to us.
+Any limitation on the ability of the WFOE to distribute dividends to us or on the ability of the VIE to make payments to us may restrict our ability to satisfy our liquidity requirements.